CMM-22/a2/README.md

       you)
     - Ex.5 will be evaluated based on your demo video.

-**IMPORTANT:** GitHub will automatically check if your code can be build or not.
-If your code is not built successfully, you will get **zero** point from this assignment.
-So make sure if there's build/compile error or not.
-If build test fails on GitHub although it is successfully built on your machine, please leave an issue.
+**IMPORTANT:** If your code is not built successfully, you will get **zero** point from this assignment.
+So make sure your code is built without any build/compile error.

 **IMPORTANT:** If the system detect a suspected plagiarism case, you will get **zero** point from this assignment.